jlmoya/lowdisc/readme.txt

 The module provides the following help pages:
  * lowdisc_overview : An overview of the Low Discrepancy toolbox.
- * lowdisc_projections : An overview of bad 2D projections.

 The flagship of this module is:
  * lowdisc_ldgen : Returns uniform numbers from a low discrepancy sequence.

+Tutorials

+ * lowdisc_projections — An overview of bad 2D projections.
+ * lowdisc_tmsnets — (t,m,s)-nets and low discrepancy sequences.

 Sequences:
  * lowdisc_cget : Returns the value associated with the given key.
  * lowdisc_configure : Configure a field of the object and returns the modified object.